 Historically, Aloe vera has been used as an alternative medicine and first aid.
 It has been used orally or topically.
 Aloe vera comes in different forms: capsule, pill, gel, oil and juice.
 Aloe gel is made by adding thickener to Aloe juice.
 Aloe oil is oil soluble portions extracted from the plant, into a vegetable oil.

 Aloe vera juice, gel or oil are used in commercial and homemade beauty products including: soaps, lotions, sunscreens, shampoos and cosmetics.
 It is found in other household products, as well, such as facial tissues.
-Aloe vera has a variety of uses but, here, we'll focus on skin care.
+Aloe vera has a variety of uses but, here, I'll focus on skin care.

 SKIN CARE - Aloe vera Juice Benefits

 Antibacterial and Anti-fungal

 Relieve Eczema and Psoriasis

 Alleviate Arthritic Pain and Inflammation

 Aloe vera is rich in vitamins and minerals, with antioxidants benefits!
 Vitamins A, C and E protect skin against damaging free radicals.
 Its B12 vitamin maintains blood and nerve cells.
 Its enzyme, Bradykinase, reduces skin inflammation.

 The percentage of Aloe vera in homemade skin care or commercial products varies greatly.
 Some creams or lotions may have approximately 0.5% while others may contain 70%.